MajorcaDevs/mdbackup/docs/quick-start.md

 This task will copy your home directory and all its contents into the backup folder.
 You can use any other folder you want just to try, this is an example.

 Now try running the tool: `mdbackup`.
-If everything is well configured, you will have a new folder in the backups folder with the date and time of now and with your folder copied.
+If everything is well configured, you will have a new folder in the backups folder with the current date and time (in UTC) and with your folder copied inside.
 Well, try now to make a backup again.
 If the folder being copied is large enough, you will notice that this time, the backup took less time than the first time.
 This is because the action `to-directory` takes into account the previous backup and will try to do an incremental backup: if the file to copy already exists in the previous backup and has not been modified since the last time, then it will do a `hard-link` instead of a copy.
 This trick only works for some of the actions, check their documentation to know what are the ones doing this.

 Note that `current` folder is always present and is a soft link to the latest backup.
 So it's easy to access to the latest backup from the file explorer or from the command line :)